OpenChargingCloud/openPlugnCharge/README.md

 **Providing Contract Data to Certificate Provisioning Service**

-The created contract data must be sent to the CPS for signing purposes.
+The created contract data must be sent to the certificate provisioning service(CPS) for signing purposes.

 ![fig6](https://user-images.githubusercontent.com/44570304/48353784-8a040b00-e690-11e8-9a27-7b4f87622503.png)